JuliaGraphics/Luxor.jl/docs/src/basics.md

 :alpha
 ```

-## The drawing area
+## The drawing surface

-The origin (0/0) starts off at the top left: the x axis runs left to right, and the y axis runs top to bottom.
+The origin (0/0) starts off at the top left: the x axis runs left to right across the page, and the y axis runs top to bottom down the page.

 The `origin()` function moves the 0/0 point to the center of the drawing.
 It's often convenient to do this at the beginning of a program.
 You can use functions like `scale()`, `rotate()`, and `translate()` to change the coordinate system.

-`background()` fills the image with a color, covering any previous contents.
-By default, PDF files have a white background, whereas PNG drawings have no background, so the background appears transparent in other applications.
+`background()` fills the drawing with a color, covering any previous contents.
+By default, PDF drawings have a white background, whereas PNG drawings have no background so that the background appears transparent in other applications.
 If there is a current clipping region, `background()` fills just that region.
-Here, the first `background()` filled the entire drawing; the calls in the loop fill only the active clipping region, a tile defined by the `Tiler` iterator:
+In the next example, the first `background()` filled the entire drawing, but the calls in the loop fill only the active clipping region, a tile defined by the `Tiler` iterator:

 ```@example
 using Luxor # hide